OsquiMenacho28/Express.js_and_PHP_Backend/README.md

 ```

-2. Express.js Backend:
+2. **Express.js Backend:**

-- Navigate to the api_express directory.
+   - Navigate to the `api_express` directory.
-- Install Node.js dependencies by running npm install.
+   - Install Node.js dependencies by running `npm install`.
-- Start the Express.js Application: npm run build.
+   - Start the Express.js Application: `npm run build`.

-3. PHP Backend:
+3. **PHP Backend:**

-- Head to the api_php directory.
+   - Head to the `api_php` directory.
-- Configure the PHP backend to connect to your MySQL database by modifying config.php with your database credentials.
+   - Configure the PHP backend to connect to your MySQL database by modifying `database.php` with your database credentials.
-- Ensure your PHP environment is correctly configured and run the PHP backend using your web server.
+   - Ensure your PHP environment is correctly configured and run the PHP backend using your `web server`.
+   - Start the Vue.js & PHP Application: `npm run serve`.

-You now have both the Express.js and PHP backends up and running, offering a comprehensive backend API for your CRUD operations.
+You now have both the **Express.js** and **PHP backends** up and running, offering a comprehensive backend API for your CRUD operations.